nuxeo/nuxeo/nuxeo-distribution/README.md

 Built NXR is in `nuxeo-distribution-cap/target/`.

-This is the default available application in `nuxeo-distribution-tomcat/target/`.
+This is the default packaged application in `nuxeo-distribution-tomcat/target/` (see "nuxeo-cap").

 ### Nuxeo Document Management

 Advanced document management features.
+The package has been split and deprecated; it is kept for helping in transition.

-Built NXR is in `nuxeo-distribution-dm/target/`.
+Built Marketplace Package is in `nuxeo-marketplace-dm/target/`.

-It is installable in the default available application in `nuxeo-distribution-tomcat/target/` when running the wizard and selecting DM (for users), or by activating the "nuxeo-dm" preset (for developers).
+It can be installed in CAP Tomcat using `nuxeoctl` or from the Administration page within the Nuxeo server.

 ### Other applications